 Conclusion: In the long run, stocks should be a better investment than bitcoin

-We believe, in the long run, that stocks are the better investment.
+Now that we have explained productive vs unproductive assets, we conclude that, in the long run, stocks are a better investment than cryptos and Bitcoin.
 The reason is simple: You own productive assets that can compound and grow.